CUBRID/cubrid-manual/en/sql/schema/synonym_stmt.rst

 2. Synonym information
 ----------------------

-In the example below, the user can find the information of a synonym in the :ref:`db_synonym <db_synonym>` system virtual class.
+In the example below, the user can find the information of a synonym in the :ref:`db-synonym` system virtual class.

 .. code-block:: sql